lucasvickers/osx-display-positioner/README.md

 # osx-display-positioner
 Command line tool for adjusting display positions in OS X.

+### Componenets
+#### displaypositioner
+#### displaymonitor

+### Motivation
+Working on an install that involves 3 mac pros each driving 6 screens.
+We noticed that the machine periodically loses the screen position settings.
+The displaypositioner app was written to identify the issue and fix the screen positions if needed.

+In our specific example, it appears the low level bug prevented the errant screen from being placed in the correct location.
+We were somewhat lucky enough that a system restart seemed to fix the screen positions again.
+After this finding, the displaywatcher python tool was created.
+This tool uses the displaypositioner app to see if the monitors have lost position.
+If they are, it will restart the machine up to 3 times and send out email notifications alerting the admins of the issue.

+### displaypositioner

 #### Overview
 The need for this project originated out of an install where the mac pro kept forgetting and remembering a specified display layout.